xsanm/CryptoStat/README.md

 **What is CryptoStat?**

-Cryptostat allows you to gain some inforamtion about cryptocurrencies.
+CryptoStat allows you to gain some information about crypto currencies.

 **Information sources**